Wedding Rituals (Pelli – పెళ్ళి)

 Saptapadi (సప్తపది – Seven Steps)

 The bride and groom take seven sacred steps together around the ritual fire.
-Each step is a vow they make as they begin life as one:
+Each step is a vow they make as they begin life together:

 Talambralu (తాళంబ్రాలు – Showering of Rice)